LinlyAC/CCGReID/README.md

 # Cloth-changing Group Re-identification (CCGReID)
-Dataset (GroupPRCC and GroupVC) and code (SSRG) of our paper,  ''Separable Spatial-Temporal Residual Graph for Cloth-Changing Group Re-Identification (TPAMI'24)''
+Implementation of our paper,  Separable Spatial-Temporal Residual Graph for Cloth-Changing Group Re-Identification (TPAMI'24), including dataset (GroupPRCC and GroupVC) and method (SSRG).